theodelrieu/playground/docs/docs/codecs/base64url/make_decoder.md

 static base64url::decoder<I, S> make_decoder(I begin, S end);
 ```

-Constructs a `Decoder` from an iterator range.
+Constructs a `Decoder` from an iterator-sentinel pair.

 Calling `make_decoder` is well-formed if: